Getting Started - Defining your Experimental Setup¶

 qt_platform = QuantumPlatform(setup=setup, qpu=qpu)

-Demo QuantumPlatform
+Demo QuantumPlatform¶

-All of the objects used for demonstration purposes in this notebook can also be more conveniently obtained by instantiating a demo quantum platform provided by the Application Library.
+tunable transmon qubits defined above can also be more conveniently obtained by instantiating a demo quantum platform provided by the Application Library.
 This demo platform is useful for quick prototyping in emulation mode.

 from laboneq_applications.qpu_types.tunable_transmon.demo_qpus import demo_platform